dlom/bevy-async-ecs/README.md

 ## What is Bevy Async ECS?

 Bevy Async ECS is an asynchronous interface to the standard Bevy `World`.
-It aims to be simple and intuitive to use to those familiar with Bevy's ECS.
+It aims to be simple and intuitive to use for those familiar with Bevy's ECS.

 ## `AsyncWorld`